-2. Question No. 1 will be objective covering the entire syllabus & compulsory.
-The remaining eight question will be set with two questions from each unit.
-The candidate will be required to attempt five in total, Question 1 and four by selecting one from each section.
+- 1. Nine questions will be set in all. - 2.
+Question No. 1 will be objective covering the entire syllabus and compulsory.
+The remaining eight questions will be set with two questions from each unit.
+Candidate will be required to attempt five questions in all, selecting one question from each unit.
+Question No. 1 is compulsory.
+All question carry equal marks.